Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability

-Now, we state the following general theorem of complementation onto the space of completely bounded Fourier multipliers.
-The proof uses in a crucial way that completely bounded Herz-Schur on $S^p_G$ multipliers are in one-to-one (linear, norm and order) correspondence with completely bounded Fourier $\L^p$-Fourier multipliers thanks to the amenability of $G$.
-Note that the construction of the projection in the case $p=\infty$ of the following result is different of the one of Theorem \ref{thm-SAIN-tilde-kappa}.
+Now, we state the following general theorem of complementation of the space of completely bounded Fourier multipliers.
+The proof uses in a crucial way that completely bounded Herz-Schur multipliers acting on $S^p_G$ are in one-to-one (linear, norm and order) correspondence with completely bounded $\L^p$-Fourier multipliers, thanks to the amenability of the group $G$.